 - Grumpy Old Men suggested that perfume ads 'don't describe the perfume, but do adequately describe the state of your mind if you drink some'.

-- The 2009 Star Trek film caused three novelty perfumes/colognes to be created: Tiberius, Pon Farr, and Red Shirt.
+- Star Trek (2009): It caused three novelty perfumes/colognes to be created: Tiberius, Pon Farr, and Red Shirt.
 Even the bottles are amusing.

 - Perfume is about a homicidal perfumer with the smell equivalent of perfect pitch and is essentially a perfume commercial dragged out into a feature film.
 When Dustin Hoffman's character, a master perfumer, smells the main character's first perfume, his surrounding transforms into a rose garden and a sultry Gypsy woman walks up to kiss him.

 - Roger Zelazny's novel Isle of the Dead has a man from the 20th century living in the 25th.
 He's meeting a woman for dinner; she enters the room and falls into "a perfume-ad pose".
 You know immediately what he's talking about.